thepeterdoyle/call-center-scheduler/docs/Run_Order.md

-# Migrations — run in this order
+# Query List — run in this order

 ### DDL/
 1. **`000_create_datasets.sql`**